Fancy an adventure but don’t want to go too far? These National Trust sites may be just what you’ve been looking for.

 East Riddlesden Hall

 Hundreds of years ago, the manor was a thriving agricultural estate.
-Today, it tells many tales of the ambition, success, and failure of those who lived and worked here.
-Outside, The Great Barn is one of the finest remaining examples in the north of England, retaining many of its original features, from the cobbled floor to the riven oak structure – it’s well worth a visit.
-Got kids?
-Make your way to the Discovery Garden where you’ll find a mud pie kitchen, hobbit house and more.
-The tea room offers a selection of drinks, sandwiches and sweet treats for you to enjoy on your visit.
+Today, it tells many tales of the ambition, success and failure of those who lived and worked here.
+Outside, The Great Barn retains many of its original features, from the cobbled floor to the riven oak structure – it’s well worth a visit.

 East Riddlesden Hall, Bradford Road, Riddlesden, Keighley, West Yorkshire, BD20 5EL.